caissaradev/Galaxy-ConfigTutorial/README.md

 - **Antishake:** `"AimassistAntishake": 25.0,`, without any doubt antishake will make the most difference and be more useful in aimassist, just like it was said in the Aimbot section, if needed play arround with it, try lowering it first and raise it accoording to your needs.

 ### Triggerbot

+The Triggerbot works by constantly cheking to see if the crosshair is lined up to an enemy and as soon as a enemy get in front of your crosshair it will shoot for you in an impressive response time, theres not much to talk about the triggerbot only a few safety measures so you don't look obvious.

+- Try not to use it in super closed corners and somewhere the normal legit player wouldn't be holding.

+- **FOV:** `"TriggerbotFovX": 12,` `"TriggerbotFovY": 12,`, i recommende that both fov's should remains the same value.

+- **Triggetbot Delay:** `"TriggerbotDelay": 10,`, the delay is the time it will take to the triggerbot to shoot for you when it sees the enemy, having it lower